 New property listings

 This one is a no-brainer.
 With every new listing should come a new post to every social media platform you operate on.
 This not only ensures that your followers know when you have a new property for sale but also communicates that you’re active and busy hunting for new homes.
 Make sure that your listings come with stunning photos and that your captions house all of the information an interested buyer might need including a description of the home, the area it resides in and your contact information.
+It’s crucial to be transparent about the properties you list and provide accurate information about any emotional assistance animals allowed in the home.

 In a post-pandemic era, in-person tours may not be the norm anymore.
 Some people might prefer virtual tours of the properties they’re interested in.
 Use a virtual event planner or checklist to ensure you take care of all the loose ends associated with hosting an event online.